 Can I offer the local service when the patient’s GP practice is open?

 Yes, you can use your professional discretion to supply emergency medication even when the surgery is open.
 This change has been introduced so the local service is available for the same hours as the nationally commissioned NUMSAS service.

 Do I have to offer the local service over all of my opening hours?

 Yes.
 When you sign up to offer the local emergency supply service you are committing to offering the service during your core and supplementary hours.
 Locum pharmacists are expected to deliver the service in your absence and you must ensure they understand how the service operates.

 How do I sign up for the local emergency supply service under the new SLA?

-Pharmacies will shortly be receiving the new SLA which comes into force at the end of March 2017 and in order to offer the local service you will be required to sign the SLA and return a copy of the signature page to Andy Pickard at NHSE on email@example.com
+Pharmacies will shortly be receiving the new SLA which comes into force at the end of March 2017 and in order to offer the local service you will be required to sign the SLA and return a copy of the signature page to NHSE at firstname.lastname@example.org